siqiang-ng/tp/docs/UserGuide.md

 #### Deleting the meeting link under the tag: `linkdelete`

 Want to get rid of the meeting link under a particular tag?
-Use the `linkdelete` command follow by the index `INDEX` of that tag from the tag list.
+Use the `linkdelete` command followed by the index `INDEX` of that tag from the tag list.

 **Format:** `linkdelete INDEX`